 - Run the sliced eggplant under lukewarm water to remove the salt.
 Pat each slice dry with paper towel.
 Set the slices aside.

 - Next, set up your dredging station by whisking together the eggs and the water into a wide-set bowl.
 Set aside.

 - In a larger bowl, whisk together the panko breadcrumbs, Parmesan cheese, basil, oregano, granulated garlic, and black pepper.
 Set aside.

 - Drizzle two sheet pans with 2 tablespoons of olive oil.
 Use a pastry brush to spread the oil around.

 - Working with one slice of eggplant at a time, dip it into the egg.
 Gently shake off the excess egg and then press the eggplant into the panko mixture to get a good coating on each side.

 - Place eggplant on the prepared sheet pan.
 Do not overlap.
 Bake for for 20 minutes.

 - Remove from the oven, flip each eggplant slice, and bake for an additional 20 minutes.

-- Garnish with more Parmesan cheese and fresh cut parsley.
+- Remove from oven.
+Stack three or four slices onto a plate, garnish with more Parmesan cheese and fresh cut parsley.
+Serve immediately.